 The secure real-time transport protocol (SRTP) is an RTP profile that provides confidentiality, message authentication and replay protection to RTP and RTCP sessions.
 The secure RTP package allows a MGC to control the use of SRTP by a MG.
 This package is defined in detail in clause 6.

 By itself, the secure RTP package is incomplete, as it does not provide procedures for key management.
-Instead, it is designed to rely on existing key-management schemes.
+Instead, it is designed to rely on existing key-management schemes (see also [b-IETF RFC 7202]). [b-IETF RFC 5479] provides an example selection of key-management protocol options for SRTP in "SIP networks".

 Clause 7 provides procedures for the use of one such key-management scheme: SDP security descriptions.

+Clause 8 provides procedures for the use of one such key-management scheme: DTLS-SRTP.
 Several reasons exist why this Recommendation is required, in addition to the existing (usually SDP-based) SRTP key-management schemes.
 The most significant of which are listed below:

 – Most existing SDP key-management schemes rely on the SDP offer/answer model (see [b-IETF RFC 3264]).
 However, the offer/answer model is not used in ITU-T H.248 as it does not fit the nature of the connection between an ITU-T H.248 MGC and a MG.